Vedder, Scheer take top honors at dairy cattle show

 Brady has one more year of showing before he takes a back seat.
 He said he was a little sentimental, but he hopes if he has kids in the future that they might want to take the wheel — or halter.

 Blake Vedder took the junior showmanship award.
-The judge praised him for his rock-solid demeanor in the ring and, of course, the quality of his cows.
-Blake still has several more years in the ring to fine tune his skills even more.
-He is 12 this summer and started showing at age six.
+The judge praised him for his rock-solid demeanor in the ring and the quality of his cows.
+Blake still has several more years in the ring to further fine-tune his skills.
+He is 12 this summer and started showing at age 6.

 David Ley took first in the senior heifer class.
 At 19 years old, it was Ley’s last time in the ring showing dairy cows.
-He has been showing since 2010 or ‘11, so the final go ‘round was a little nostalgic.
+He has been showing since 2010 or 2011, he said, so the final go-around was a little nostalgic.

-“My sister, my cousins all did it, and they all aged out and I’m the last one in my family, so this is it,” he said with a chuckle.
+“My sister, my cousins all did it, and they all aged out, and I’m the last one in my family, so this is it,” he said.
 “It makes me happy I was able to do some good yet in my last time.”